i-VRESSE/haddock3-webapp/deploy/README.md

 - `latest`, build from HEAD of the main branch
 - `<version>`, build from that version tag
 - `pr-<number>`, build from that pull request

+The images are avaliable for linux amd64 and linux arm64 platforms, but arm64 images are not build on pull requests.

+When a pull request is closed, you are reminded to remove the images belonging to that pull request from the registry.

 ## bartender image